Desperate Housewife

 • Mind & Life

-In March 2025, the global population reached 8.21 billion people.
-However, Finnish scientists claim that our “blue planet” is actually much more densely populated than we previously thought.
-A new…
+In March 2025, the global population reached 8.21 billion.
+But Finnish researchers say Earth may be more densely populated than we thought.
+A new study finds that statistics significantly underestimate…

 • Mind & Life